SimonGustafsson/cs3sthlm/_pages/program/training/erik-hjelmvik.md

 title: Network Forens<b class="highlight-white">ICS</b> Training
 short-title: Network Forens<b class="highlight-white">ICS</b> Training
 layout: training
-author: Erik Hjelmvik
 time: 22-23 October
 id: training
 permalink: "/program/trainings/erik-hjelmvik/"
+speaker:
+ - name: Erik Hjelmvik
+   role: Network Analyst
+   work: NETRESEC
    image: erik-hjelmvik.png
-company: NETRESEC
 ---

 Our two-day Network Forensics class consists of a mix of theory and hands-on labs, where students will learn to analyze Full Packet Capture (FPC) files.
 The scenarios in the labs are primarily focused at network forensics for incident response, but are also relevant for law enforcement/internal security etc. where the network traffic of a suspect or insider is being monitored.